a0zhar2/PS4Cheater/README.md

-# libdebug
+# libdebug (.NET Framework) library used for PS4Cheater
-A Powerful Remote Debugging Library for the PlayStation 4 System!
-Used By PS4 Cheater

----
+# Changelog
 ### Patches made on (2024-04-05)

   - Fixed Comment's